Christmas Tree Permits

 -

-Permits may be purchased by calling with a credit card or mailing a check to your local Shasta-Trinity National Forest Ranger Station.
+Permits may be purchased by calling with a credit card or mailing a check to your local Shasta-Trinity National Forest Ranger District Office.
 Permits and maps will be returned by mail.
 Please allow up to two weeks for processing.
-Fourth-grade students may get their free "Every Kid Outdoors" permit through the mail.
+The required maps will be included with the permit.

 Shasta - West Half | Shasta - East Half | |||